 Newspapers in our sample overwhelmingly engage in bundling, by selling national wire news alongside local news.
-Bundling allows companies to exploit complementarities in consumption and cost savings in production.
-Bundling also allows monopolists to extract higher consumer surplus (e.g., Stigler, 1968; Adams and Yellen, 1976; Schmalensee, 1982; McAfee et al., 1984; Bakos and Brynjolfsson, 1999; Chen and Riordan, 2013) and deter entry (e.g., Whinston, 1990; Nalebuff, 2004).
-Innovations in content delivery, such as television or the Internet, have led to a proliferation of general-interest media outlets, thereby diminishing the once unique ability enjoyed by local newspapers in monetizing third-party content.
+Bundling allows companies to exploit complementarities in conhas a positive effect on the value of targeted advertising in print media.

+sumption and cost savings in production.
+Bundling also allows monopolists to extract higher consumer surplus (e.g., Stigler, 1968; Adams and Yellen, 1976; Schmalensee, 1982; McAfee et al., 1984; Bakos and Brynjolfsson, 1999; Chen and Riordan, 2013) and deter entry (e.g., Whinston, 1990; Nalebuff, 2004).5 Innovations in content delivery, such as television or the Internet, have led to a proliferation of general-interest media outlets, thereby diminishing the once unique ability enjoyed by local newspapers in monetizing third-party content.
 Our theoretical model centers on this idea of the newspaper as a bundle: we contribute to the literature by embedding bundling in a two-sided model with endogenous quality.

 In addition to challenging newspapers' ability to bundle content, television (and the Internet today) was also a direct and significant shock to advertising revenues.
 Accordingly, the model we build incorporates advertising and is thus related to the theoretical literature on two-sided markets (e.g., Caillaud and Jullien, 2001, 2003; Rochet and Tirole, 2003, 2006; Armstrong, 2006; Weyl, 2010),6 as well as its empirical strand (e.g., Rysman, 2004; Jin and Rysman, 2015; Kaiser and Wright, 2006; Kaiser and Song, 2009; Song, 2015).
 Particularly related to our study are Seamans and Zhu (2014) and Angelucci and Cagé (2019).
 Seamans and Zhu (2014) analyze the impact of the entry of Craigslist on local U.S. newspapers.
-More recently, Angelucci and Cagé (2019) exploited the introduction of advertising on French television to show that newspapers responded to lower advertising revenues by decreasing the size of their newsroom and their production of content.7 By contrast, this paper looks at the consequences of the introduction of television in the U.S., which constituted a direct shock to both the reader and advertising sides of the daily newspaper market.8
+More recently, Angelucci and Cagé (2019) exploited the end of the prohibition against television advertising in France to show that national newspapers responded to lower advertising revenues by decreasing the size of their newsroom and lowering their subscription and advertising prices.7 By contrast, this paper looks at the consequences of the introduction of television in the U.S., which constituted a direct shock not only to the advertising side of the daily newspaper market but also to the reader side.
+We exploit the fact that television at the time had mostly a national news focus to investigate how newspapers modified their provision of local versus national news, and to tie resulting changes in news diets to split-ticket voting in presidential and congressional elections.
+Unlike Angelucci and Cagé (2019), who, because of their focus on national newspapers, do not look at local news, we measure local content by analyzing newspaper articles.